Tumor mutational burden: TMB as a Biomarker

 One survival mechanism in tumors is to increase the expression of immune checkpoint molecules that can bind to tumor-specific T-cells and inactivate them, so that the tumor cells cannot be detected and killed.
-ICIs have been shown to improve patients’ response and the survival rates as they help the immune system to target tumor cells.
+ICIs have been shown to improve patients' response and the survival rates as they help the immune system to target tumor cells.
 However, there is a variation in response to ICIs among patients and it is crucial to know which patients can benefit from ICI therapy.
 The expression of PD-L1 (programmed death-ligand 1; one of the immune checkpoints) has been demonstrated to be a good biomarker of PD-L1 blockade therapy in some cancers.
 However, there is a need for better biomarkers as there are some predictive errors with PD-L1 expression.
-Studies on TMB have illustrated that there is an association between patients’ outcome (of ICI therapy) and the TMB value.
+Studies on TMB have illustrated that there is an association between patients' outcome (of ICI therapy) and the TMB value.
 It has been proposed that TMB can be used as a predictive marker of response in ICI therapy across many cancer types.
 Also, TMB can be helpful to identify individuals that can benefit from ICI therapy with cancers that generally have low TMB values.
 Furthermore, it has been shown that tumors with higher TMB values usually result in a higher number of neoantigens, the antigens that are presented on the tumor cells surface that are usually a result of missense mutations.
 So, TMB can be a good estimator of neoantigen load and can help find the patients who can benefit from ICI therapy by increasing the chance of detecting the neoantigens.
 However, it is important to note that different sequencing platforms and bioinformatics pipelines have been used to estimate TMB and it is important to harmonize TMB quantification protocols and procedures before it can be used as a reliable biomarker.
 There have been some efforts to standardize these methods.

 Treatment Response

 TMB has been found to correlate with patient response to therapies such as immune checkpoint inhibitors (ICIs).
 An analysis of a large cohort of patients receiving ICI therapy revealed that higher TMB levels (≥ 20 mutations/Mb) corresponded to a 58% response rate to ICIs while lower TMB levels (<20 mutations/Mb) reduced response to 20%.
-Researchers could also show a significant correlation between treatment response rate and TMB level in patients treated with anti-PD-1 or anit-PD-L1 (types of ICIs).
+Researchers could also show a significant correlation between treatment response rate and TMB level in patients treated with anti-PD-1 or anti-PD-L1 (types of ICIs).
 Additionally, it has been reported that when ICIs were the only treatments used by patients, 55% of the differences in the objective response rate across cancer types were explained by TMB.